jaredculp/iterm2-borderless-padding/README.md

 2.4.0
 ```

-You can apply the patch to the [source](https://github.com/gnachman/iTerm2) (you might need to resolve merge conflicts) and run `xcodebuild` if you want to change the padding values.
+You can apply the patch to the [source](https://github.com/gnachman/iTerm2) HEAD using the `make` command.

+The new binary will be located at `iTerm2/build/Development/iTerm2.app`.